digitalbuiltenvironment/O1-Migration-Scripts/README.md

 ### Prerequisites

-What needs to be installed beforehand
+What needs to be installed beforehand:
+Selenium needs to bee installed before running the Selenium Migraation script
 ```
 1. Selenium
 ```